The evil called Body Shaming

 - It’s time to teach our children as well as ourselves that a person’s beauty lies beneath the skin.
 One “fatness”, wrinkles, shortness, “thinness” or acne scars cannot stop oneself from being beautiful if she has a beautiful heart and a productive brain.

 - Stop and criticize those who are shallow enough to judge others on the basis of appearance.
 Sometimes we agree with others only to conform to.
 But even such small things help this stigmatization process to continue.

-- Forget others, don’t even criticize yourself when you have hair fall, acne, pimples, when you can find two or three wrinkles on your forehead or some grey hair.
-When you can convince yourself that beauty (in socially acceptable manner) is not a scale of judgement, only then you will be capable enough to take on the responsibility of removing body shaming.
+- Forget others, don’t even criticize yourself when you have hair fall, acne, pimples when you can find two or three wrinkles on your forehead or some grey hair.
+When you can convince yourself that beauty (in a socially acceptable manner) is not a scale of judgment, only then you will be capable enough to take on the responsibility of removing body shaming.

 - If you are a victim of body shaming, raise your voice and protest.
 It is high time to make them aware of their shallowness.

-Let’s appreciate kindness rather than physical beauty, let’s compliment a beautiful heart rather than a beautiful skin.
-Let us hope that beautiful day is not very far from us.
+Let’s appreciate kindness rather than physical beauty, let’s complement a beautiful heart rather than a beautiful skin.
+Let us hope that a beautiful day is not very far from us.
 Here is a lovely message that will help you choose to thrive in this difficult world!